chollma/chollma-eleventy/post/moonwalking-with-einstein.md

 title: Moonwalking with Einstein
 desc: In modern times, we're rewarded for our ability to navigate an ever expanding web of information systems and technologies.
 hero: /assets/img/moonwalking-hero.jpg
+alt: Book cover of Moonwalking with Einstein by Joshua Foer on a black gradient background.
+credit: Goodreads
 canonical: https://cooperhollmaier.com/post/walking-with-einstein/
 date: 2021-01-17
 ---